How to Sell Gold & NOT Get Ripped Off!

 Gold is one of the oldest precious metals known to humankind.
 As a pure metal, gold is the most malleable (ability of a metal to be formed into shapes like sheets and wires) naturally-occurring substance in the Earth’s crust.
 Throughout history, people have appreciated the shine and glimmer of gold.
 Gold coins, gold leaf, gold rings, and other items made of gold have been made and traded for generations.
 Royalty use gold crowns and scepters as a symbol of power and prestige.
 Small amounts of gold are also used for electronics, computers, and other sensitive instruments.
 The alcoholic drink Goldschläger, for example, is schnapps containing traces of gold leaf.

 Gold doesn’t lose its luster over time.
-The metal is quite rare, and collectors will often pay a high price for items made of pure gold, or for metal alloys that contain a high amount of gold.
+The metal is quite rare, and collectors will often pay a high price for items made of pure gold such as gold coins collections, or for metal alloys that contain a high amount of gold.

 Valuing and Testing Gold